codepoet80/metube-php-servicewrapper/README.md

 ### Play

-Due to the constraints of my target client platform, the Play request has limited security and must be passed in-the-clear as a GET request.
+Due to the constraints of my target client platform, the **Play** function has limited security and must be passed in-the-clear as a GET request.
 No headers can be included.
-As a result, the obfuscation is similar to the Add request:
+As a result, the obfuscation is similar to the **Add** request:

 If your `config.php` includes a value for `server_id`, this value should be hidden within the Query string.
 The entire query string to `play.php` should be constructed as follows: